techstackmedia/react-front-to-back/README.md

 In summary, the use of the Context API in this application simplifies the management of feedback-related data and functions, making it more maintainable and avoiding prop drilling.
 Additionally, the removal of prop-types checking in the production build can lead to performance improvements, as prop-types checks are primarily useful during development for catching potential issues with props passed to components.

+Here is a quick and more detailed summary:

+1. Prop-types Checking
+Prop-types are used to enforce the type and presence of certain props passed to React components.
+They are helpful during development and debugging as they provide warnings in the console when incorrect props are passed.
+However, in this case, the comments indicate that the developers may choose to remove prop-types checking in the production build.
+The reason for this is that the application is stable and thoroughly tested, so the overhead of prop-types checks might not be necessary in the final build.
+By removing prop-types checking, the app's performance can be improved, the bundle size reduced, and the codebase made cleaner.

+2. Context API
+The Context API is used to allow data to be passed down the component tree without manually passing props at every level.
+It facilitates sharing state and data between components that are not directly related through parent-child relationships.
+In this application, the Context API is implemented through the "FeedbackContext" defined in the `FeedbackContext.js` file.
+It provides various pieces of feedback-related data and functions to different components, including `FeedbackForm`, `FeedbackItem`, `FeedbackList`, `FeedbackStats`, and `App`.
+The use of `useContext` hook in these components allows them to access the data and functions provided by the "FeedbackContext" easily.
+By using the Context API, the need for prop drilling is avoided, making the codebase more maintainable and improving the management of state in large applications.

 ## Installation

 To run the project on your local machine, follow these steps: